neocturne/tumblr2soup/README.md

 ## Configuration

+You will need a recent version of Ruby to run *tumblr2soup*, and the tool *bundler*.
+After downloading the *tumblr2soup* repository, simply run ``bundle install`` to install all dependencies.

 Copy the file ``config.rb.example`` to ``config.rb`` and add your data.

 After a post is made, its GUID is stored in the file ``latest``.
 This allows the